 Rotherham MCVC sees this project as a launchpad for future opportunities where, working with partner organisations, the service and support offered can be enhanced.
 Where service personnel know what is available and Rotherham MCVC is a route to a settled life in Rotherham following military service.

-The van and the trailer are now available for booking by Military Charities in the Rotherham area.
+The van is now available for booking by Military Charities in the Rotherham area.

 Should you require further details on the Hidden Faces project then please contact Ian Jones.